Disclaimer

 • It may damage your Pom’s hair follicle and lead to permanent bald patches on your Pomeranian.

-How to Keep your Home Clean
+How to Keep Your Home Clean

 • Pomeranian’s hair sticks with blankets, pillows, and sheets.
 You should clean all your bedding at least once a week to reduce excessive hair build-up.